Safari Pricing Examined – Southern Africa

 1) Nearly every night of your holiday or vacation is spent ‘on safari’.
-There is no convenient nearby city, beach or mountain resort where one can chill out for a few days at a far lower cost.
+There is no convenient nearby city.
+Nor is there a beach or mountain resort where one can relax for a few days at a far lower cost.

 2) Invariably the cost of reaching these more inaccessible lodges is higher and is usually via safari flights

-3) The safari season is much shorter (especially in Zambia) and so everyone wants to stay during a couple of peak months.
+3) The safari season is much shorter (especially in Zambia) so everyone wants to stay during the peak months.
 This means that the safari camps often raise their peak season prices by 35-40%.

-So, in the light of the above, you can see why it’s so useful to give us the target budget range for your proposed safari on a per person basis – and excluding the international flights.
+So you can see why it’s so useful to give us the target budget range for your proposed safari on a per person basis.
+And exclude the international flights.

 Enquire Now for some South Africa safari prices, or have a look at some of our sample safaris…

 Following on from the discussion above, getting a handle on safari costs in East Africa presents a whole new set of factors to bear in mind.

 East African camps and safari lodges are rarely as amazingly good value as some in South Africa.
 Nor are they as eye-wateringly expensive as some in Botswana.
 With a few notable exceptions, the headline cost per person, per night tends toward the middle ground.
 The range can still be from US$290 per person per night to US$1670, so the variation is still as great.
 But a far larger tranche of camps sit between US$600 and US$900.